Splitting and Joining Stereo Tracks

 Here is a stereo track:

-We want to show separate left-channel and right-channel tracks so that we can edit them separately, so we open the Audio Track Dropdown Menu and choose Split Stereo Track:
+You can make separate left-channel and right-channel tracks so that you can edit them separately.
+Open the Audio Track Dropdown Menu and choose Split Stereo Track:

 After choosing "Split Stereo to Mono" from the Track Dropdown Menu on the original stereo track we get two separate mono tracks: